syedg1/TaskManager/README.md

 # Task Manager
 This project is hosted at: https://task-manager-notes.herokuapp.com/

+**_Important_**: Heroku sites go to sleep if they do not receive traffic, which may cause the request to timeout.
+If this occurs, please try loading the URL again in a new tab.

-The Task Manager contains the following features:
+This contains the following features:
   - Create task categories
   - Create tasks with title, description, priority, and due date
   - Rename task categories